tsx0314/tp/docs/DeveloperGuide.md

 ![ClassDiagram](images/RemoveCommandSequenceDiagram.png)

 ### Find feature
-The find command is implemented using a `FindCommand` class which utilizes `findFood` method of the FoodList.
+The `find` command is implemented using a `FindCommand` class and its `execute` method.

-The `findFood` method implementation is as follows:
+The `FindCommand` method implementation is as follows:
+1. Inside the constructor, split provided arguments into the term and flags
-1. Initialize `FoodList` result variable
+2. Start `execute` method by initializing `FoodList` result variable
+3. If no term or flag is provided, throw the corresponding error to the user
-2. Start a loop iterating over each foodItem
+4. Start a loop iterating over each foodItem
-3. Do word processing on a term and check if the foodItem name includes it
+5. Do word processing on a term and check if the foodItem name includes it
-4. Enter a loop with switch statement for each component of the `flags` argument
+6. Enter a loop with switch statement for each component of the `flags` argument
-5. If some flag is not satisfied, continue the loop without adding foodItem to the result
+7. If some flag is not satisfied, continue the loop without adding foodItem to the result
-6. If the flags loop is over, the flags conditions were satisfied, so add the foodItem to the result
+8. If the flags loop is over, the flags conditions were satisfied, so add the foodItem to the result

 **Class Diagram** <br>
 ![ClassDiagram](images/FindCommandClassDiagram.png)